alumae/kaldi-offline-transcriber/README.md

     wget http://media.kuku.ee/intervjuu/intervjuu201306211256.mp3
     cd ..

-Tp run the transcription pipeline, execute `make build/output/<filename>.txt` where `filename` matches the name of  the audio file in `src-audio` (without the extension).
+To run the transcription pipeline, execute `make build/output/<filename>.txt` where `filename` matches the name of  the audio file in `src-audio` (without the extension).
 This command runs all the necessary commands to generate the transcription file.

 For example: